-We’ve worked with many organizations and associations that have gone through staff turnover, or a new board every year.
-The first few days (or weeks) can be daunting for the new team members who are trying to find their way around all the communication channels and project management systems.
+We’ve worked with many organizations and associations that have gone through staff turnover or a new board every year.
+The first few days (or weeks) can be daunting for the latest team members trying to find their way around all the communication channels and project management systems.

 The best place to start is with existing staff or board members who have been part of the process in the last year that can help new team members with the usual questions like what’s the website login, or who has the PO box key?

-Create a checklist of every service that has a login and make sure that someone on your team has access and keep it current.
+Create a checklist of every service with a login and ensure that someone on your team has access and keeps it current.
 For associations with new board members and chairs every year, try using role-based emails like email@example.com instead of personal or work emails, as people leave boards and companies, making it difficult to reset passwords and gain access to accounts.

-For example, if you lose your login to your GoDaddy account and don’t have access to the email that set it up, you’ll have to go thru many hoops to regain access including faxing over articles of incorporation and the like.
-You should check now, I’ll wait.
+For example, suppose you lose your login to your GoDaddy account and can’t access the email that set it up.
+In that case, you’ll have to go thru many hoops to regain access, including faxing over articles of incorporation and the like.
+You should check now; I’ll wait.

 CMS and Website Updates

-Ideally, the person moving on should sit with the new team member and walk through making basic website updates and the like.
-Do they have the contact info for the last firm that set up (or is managing) the website?
+Ideally, the person moving on should sit with the new team member and walk through making essential website updates and the like.
+For example, do they have the contact info for the previous firm that set up (or is managing) the website?
 Are backups being made regularly?

-This might be a good time to schedule an intro call with the firm tasked with managing your website to introduce the new team contact to the vendor/agency, as well as discuss any updates or issues to address in the coming year.
+This might be an excellent time to schedule an intro call with the firm tasked with managing your website to introduce the new team contact to the vendor/agency and discuss any updates or issues to address in the coming year.

 Even though you have a firm managing your website, you should still have logins for everything.
-This includes your website domain, website hosting, FTP (for files), analytics (i.e. Google), email administration and any other third party tools you may use like Mailchimp for email marketing.
+This includes your website domain, hosting, FTP (for files), analytics (i.e., Google), email administration, and any other third-party tools you may use, like Mailchimp for email marketing.

-Make sure the logins are up to date, and you have access to all the emails used for the various logins in the event you need to reset any passwords, which you should do on a regular basis (i.e. at least yearly).
+Ensure the logins are up to date and you have access to all the emails used for the various logins if you need to reset any passwords, which you should do regularly (i.e., at least yearly).

 Social Media and Email Marketing

-This is another item that sometimes falls thru the cracks if no one is really tasked with overseeing, and someone just “fills in” occasionally.
+This item sometimes falls thru the cracks if no one is tasked with overseeing, and someone just “fills in” occasionally.

 The social media accounts should also probably have role-based email/accounts if you have rotating staff/volunteers.
-Passwords on ALL accounts should be changed at this time as well, if not more often.
-Who responds to emails, Facebook and Twitter posts?
+Passwords on ALL accounts should also be changed at this time, if not more often.
+Who responds to emails, Facebook, and Twitter posts?
 Document and enforce.

 Communicate and Over Communicate

-Whenever clients ask how to do something or what the login is for a project, we try to point them to a repository where we keep that information for them so they can refer to it in the future.
-If they need it later, it’ll be there for them, as well as anyone else assuming their role later.
+Whenever clients ask how to do something or what the login is for a project, we point them to a repository where we keep that information so they can refer to it in the future.
+Then, if they need it later, it’ll be there for them and anyone else assuming their role later.

 If you made it this far and you’re just looking for help on what the login URL might be for your website’s CMS, you can try one of these popular variations: